kevinniland/MD5-message-digest-algorithm/overview.md

 * Download the project or clone the repository using `git clone https://github.com/kevinniland97/Calculation-of-the-MD5-hash-digest-of-an-input`.
 * Navigate to the project directory and set your working directory to the `md5` directory: `../Calculation-of-the-MD5-hash-digest-of-an-input/md5 $`.
 * A compiled version of the program is already provided.
 If you want to compile the program yourself, use the command `gcc -o md5 .\md5.c`.
 * Once compiled, simply enter the name of the compiled program on the command line to run it: `.\md5`.
+You can also gain extra information on the program by including the following command line arguments when running the compiled program:
+   * `.\md5 --help`
 * Once ran, the user will be presented with a menu.
 They have the option of specifying a file to hash (starter files are located in the `files` directory), specifying a string to hash, or to exit the program.
    1. To hash a file, choose option 1 and then enter the path to the file (to use one of the files provided, enter `files/name-of-file.txt` when prompted (for example, to hash the file containing the letters of the alphabet, enter `files/alphabet.txt` when prompted).
    2. To hash a string, choose option 2 and enter a string (currently only supports entering one word, not a sentence).
 This string will